FK Radnički Niš: History

 During 1963, one year after entry of Radnički in the Yugoslav First League, the club formed its own football schools at the initiative of Tihomir Petrović.
 Forty-eight players were selected from nine primary schools and began to learn the football alphabet at Radnički.
-It was a bright start to the football school tradition of Radnički which would eventually become a real talent pool, producing many football names that would spread the word about Niš, Yugoslav and Serbian football.

 The first greater success came in 1966, when they won a large tournament in Germany.
 In 1969, this was followed by winning a tournament in Paris, defeating the Italian team US Cagliari.

-More success followed and one of the highlights was the win at the international tournament "Vojvodina-Red Star", which was played in 1984 and which saw the participation of many national and international top youth teams.
+More success followed, incouding the win at the international tournament "Vojvodina-Red Star", which was played in 1984 and which saw the participation of many national and international top youth teams.
 During the tournament, Radnički's youth was led by Milorad Janković, a former player of Radnički, who was honoured as the top youth coach by the Football Association of Yugoslavia.

-1991 will be remembered as the year when Radnički's youth achieved their greatest success.
-For the first time, led by coach Vladislav Nikolić, they won the Yugoslav championship, after defeating Željezničar Sarajevo (1–0 at home by a goal from Dejan Petković, 1–1).
+In 1991, led by coach Vladislav Nikolić, they won the Yugoslav championship, after defeating Željezničar Sarajevo (1–0 at home by a goal from Dejan Petković, 1–1).
 In 1992, Radnički again fielded a national championship team in their series.
 Its cadets were Yugoslav champions and repeated the success achieved the previous year, which was a triumph for the managers of the youth school and coaches like Miroslav Glišović, Milorad Janković, Ljubiša Rajković and Miodrag Stefanović.
-In that period, Radnički's football school was well known for its youth work, which demonstrated a high level of technical skill, especially recognizable in young players such as Dragan Stojković and Dejan Petković, as well as tactical readiness in combination with adaptability.

 The last major success of the Radnički's football school was in 2000, when Radnički's cadets, led by coach Aleksandar Jovanovski, won the Serbian championship.
-In the final, they beat Red Star Belgrade by 1–0 and qualified for the final tournament for the Yugoslav championship.
-In the contest for the best cadet teams in the country, Radnički's young players achieved the 3rd place.
+In the final, they beat Red Star Belgrade by a score of 1–0 and qualified for the final tournament for the Yugoslav championship.
+Radnički finished in 3rd place.
 In the same year, new sport facilities were opened which facilitated better working conditions.

 Today, the youth coaches are mostly former players of Radnički who are responsible for 400–450 young Radnički players and working according to the standards of major European football clubs.